Feds: Dayton Gunman's Friend Helped Hide Body Armor And Ammo From Shooter's Parents

 "He was as shocked and surprised as everyone else that Mr. Betts committed the violent and senseless massacre in the Oregon District," Gounaris said.

-When FBI officials conducted a search warrant at Kollie's apartment, authorities say he admitted that he bought body armor, an upper receiver for an AR-15 weapon and a 100-round double drum magazine, all of which, prosecutors say, were used to slaughter in the slaughter in Dayton's Oregon District, a vibrant strip that features bars and clubs that get especially packed on weekends.
+When FBI officials conducted a search warrant at Kollie's apartment, authorities say he admitted that he bought body armor, an upper receiver for an AR-15 weapon and a 100-round double drum magazine, all of which, prosecutors say, were used in the slaughter in Dayton's Oregon District, a vibrant strip that features bars and clubs that get especially packed on weekends.

 Just after 1 a.m. on Sunday, Aug.
 4, Connor Betts approached a packed crowd in front of Ned Peppers bar and unloaded about 40 rounds in just 32 seconds.
 As Betts approached the door of the bar, where droves of people were seeking shelter, police shot and killed Betts.